roccopietrini/pyMultipleImgAnnot/README.md

 # pyMultipleImgAnnot
 Multiple images binary annotator.

 Annotation binary tool for quicly annotate good/bad images.
-Tested in Ubuntu 16.04 and Windows 10.
+Tested in Ubuntu, Windows and MacOS.
 Suppose you have the following folder structure: